Mirandadaa/mica-gd300/lectures/w8-assignments.md

 # Week 8 assignments

 1. Read [the project brief](proj-animate-type.md).
 1. Choose an audio(or video) with spoken words.
 You can use Adobe Audition to edit out the audio track.
+Please be mindful of the audio that can potentially offend others.
 1. Transcribe the text/dialog/monologue/etc.
 1. Find some references to help you generate ideas(images, other design work, etc.).
 Optionally, you can create moodboards.
 1. Develop visual ideas - compositions, motions, colors, typefaces, transitions and other things that you will need before jumping onto animating.